EuroLinux/eurolinux-open-docs/docs/index.md

 - JumpStarts - Installation guides with extras
 - HowTo - How To guides on various topics
 - Erratas - EuroLinux erratas in the form of the web pages
 - Release Notes

 ## How to contribute

 We love your input!
-We value transparent and easy to contribute projects that why we choose GitHub.
+We value transparent and easy to contribute projects that's why we choose GitHub.
 You can contribute to this project with:

 - Proposing a new topic that should be described
 - Discussing the current state of the docs
-- Reporting the bug
+- Reporting a bug
 - Submitting a fix

-**We Use Github with Github Flow.
+**We Use GitHub with GitHub Flow.
 All changes are made through pull requests.**

 Pull requests are the best and well-established way to propose changes.
 The GitHub Flow that allows us to provide reviews and discussion about documentation/code